morrisalp/hpc-dockerfiles/README.md

 You can enter it with `runai bash myjobname` and run persistent scripts in `tmux`.

-## Running job on Runai (JL / SSH)
+## Running job on Runai (JL)

-Run one of:

 * `runai submit --pvc=storage:/storage -i  morrisalp/jl --name myjobname  --interactive --service-type=portforward --port 8888:8888`
-* `runai submit --pvc=storage:/storage -i  morrisalp/ssh --name myjobname  --interactive --service-type=portforward --port 8888:22`

-(Replace `morrisalp/imagename` with your own Docker Hub image if you built it from scratch.)

-If you use one of the latter with port forwarding, make sure to submit this in `tmux` and leave it running.
+Make sure to leave this running (recommended in `tmux`) so that port forwarding persists.
 If you are on some university server `uid@serverip`, you must also set up port forwarding locally with:

 * `ssh uid@serverip -NL 8888:localhost:8888`

-Now you can access the service (JL/ssh) locally at `localhost:8888`.
-For Jupyterlab, enter this into your browser, and use the token from `runai logs myjobname`.
-For ssh (Pycharm), create a new remote interpreter for your project with settings: `localhost:8888`, username=password=`root`.
+Now you can access the service locally at `localhost:8888`.
+Enter this into your browser, and use the token from `runai logs myjobname`.

-In all of the above, replace `8888` with another local port if needed.

 If you would like JupyterLab to use a subdirectory of your storage directory as the working directory, add the `--working-dir` flag as shown:

 * `runai submit --pvc=storage:/storage -i  morrisalp/jl --name myjobname  --interactive --service-type=portforward --port 8888:8888 --working-dir /storage/yourname/notebooks`

 (Replace `yourname` with your name and create the corresponding directory.)

+In all of the above, replace `8888` with another local port if needed.

+## Running job on Runai (SSH / PyCharm)

+* `runai submit --pvc=storage:/storage -i  morrisalp/ssh --name myjobname  --interactive --service-type=portforward --port 8888:22`

+Make sure to leave this running (recommended in `tmux`) so that port forwarding persists.
+If you are on some university server `uid@serverip`, you must also set up port forwarding locally with:

+* `ssh uid@serverip -NL 8888:localhost:8888`

+Now you can access the service locally at `localhost:8888`.
+Create a new remote interpreter for your project with settings: `localhost:8888`, username=password=`root`.

+In all of the above, replace `8888` with another local port if needed.